BLCM/BLCMods/Borderlands 2 mods/55tumbl/Skill Scaling Patch/README.md

 # Detailed change log

-You can check all the damage values at different levels, on console or on PC/mac (with or without the SkillScalingPatch) [here](http://blstats.com/skilldamage.php).
+You can find [here](http://blstats.com/skilldamage.php) all the damage values at different levels/playthroughs, on console and on PC/mac (with or without the SkillScalingPatch).

 ## Maya